Weekend Swim Workout: Swim, Pull, Repeat

 Don't swim lap after lap with no purpose!
 Try this week's workout from coach Sara McLarty.

-Sure, you could jump in the pool and knock out another straight set of endless laps until the your allotted time is up.
+Sure, you could jump in the pool and knock out another straight set of endless laps until your allotted time is up.
 There’s certainly a time and place for zoned-out swims.
-But if getting stronger and faster is your goal, you’re going to need to do some focused workouts, like this set from coach Sara McLarty.
+But if getting stronger and faster is your goal, you’re going to need to do some focused workouts, like this set from swim coach Sara McLarty.
 Focused sets with clear instructions and interval times can push you to go a little bit harder than if you were simply logging laps, which will ultimately translate to more speed and fitness.
 Give it a try this weekend – choose a set that fits your current fitness level and schedule, then dive in!

 RELATED: How to (Finally) Become a Faster Swimmer